 Studies in the MSc programs are full time and students are expected to fulfill the requirements of their program within 2 years.
 The period of study is defined as starting the day the student enrolls in a program and ending when he/she fulfills all requirements for that specific degree.
 The maximum period of study for the MSc programs is 3 years.
-Students may be exempted from this regulation only if especially serious grounds exist.6 Applications for exemptions should be submitted to an academic advisor, who investigates the case and makes a decision.
+Students may be exempted from this regulation only if exceptional grounds exist.
+Applications for exemptions should be submitted to an academic advisor, who investigates the case and makes a decision.

-4 European Credit Transfer and Accumulation System credits; hereinafter referred to as ECTS credits or credits.
+&lt;sup>4 European Credit Transfer and Accumulation System credits; hereinafter referred to as ECTS credits or credits.

-5 Complementary courses are, however, included in the calculation of GPA (Grade Point Average - see Section 2.1.5).
+&lt;sup>5 Complementary courses are, however, included in the calculation of GPA (Grade Point Average - see Section 2.1.5).
+Examples of exceptional grounds are hospital stay, death of a family member, parental leave or an illness which prevents

-6 Examples of especially serious grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing her or his studies.
-Employment and the responsibilities incumbent upon the student are not considered especially serious grounds.
-An application for exemption based on especially serious grounds must be supported by certified documents.
+&lt;sup>6 Examples of exceptional grounds are hospital stay, death of a family member, parental leave or an illness which prevents the student over a long period from completing her or his studies.
+Employment and the responsibilities incumbent upon the student are not considered exceptional grounds.
+An application for exemption based on exceptional grounds must be supported by certified documents.